 To prohibit and regulate the keeping of and being at large or trespassing of cats/dogs and for requiring the identification of such animals, and to prohibit the keeping of certain animals and classes of animals.
 All cats and dogs are required to be licenced and or registered.
 You can pick up your cat or dog tag at the Municipal Office.
 To report a missing or stray cat or dog please call the Municipal Law Enforcement Officer during normal office hours.
 To report a dog running at large that has been contained during evenings or on weekends, please call on-call personnel at 519.881.8061.
 Municipal Law Enforcement is not responsible for the removal of nuisance wildlife (ie, skunks, racoons).

 Attention Dog Owners - Pursuant to the Town of Hanover "Animal Control and Responsible Ownership By-law" all Dog Owners MUST abide by “stoop and scoop” regulations!
-In particular, this will be actively enforced within Hanover’s downtown core, and charges will be laid for those found in contravention of the By-law.
+In particular, this will be actively enforced within Hanover’s downtown core and open spaces such as parks and the rail land soccer fields, exclusive of the off-leash dog park.
+Charges will be laid for those found in contravention of the By-law.
 Your co-operation complying with the Bylaw and keeping Hanover clean is appreciated!

 To ensure that properties are maintained in a safe condition and kept clear of waste.